cvxgrp/cone_prog_refine/README.md

 meaning one for which the optimality conditions don't hold exactly,
-`cpsr` produces a new solution for which the norm of the violations of the primal and dual constraints, and the duality gap, is smaller.
+`cpsr` produces a new solution for which the norm of the violations of the primal and dual systems, and the duality gap, is smaller.